Likoma Island LOCAL’s GUIDE [Things To Do – Facts – Photo Gallery]

 • Drink, Eat, Socialize â€“ Mango Drift, or local bars in town.

-• Shopping â€“ limited to the Shrubs Craft & Art Gallery, some crafts also at the market
+• Shopping – limited to the Shrubs Craft & Art Gallery, some crafts are also at the market

 • Hairdressing â€“ dreadlocks and braids can be done at the village

-Hiking in Likoma Island
+Hiking on Likoma Island

 likoma hiking trekking

-The whole Likoma island is a hiking trail, the island is small and there almost no cars (two or three in the whole island).
+The whole Likoma island is a hiking trail, the island is small and there are almost no cars (two or three in the whole island).

-Starting from Mango Drift, it’s about 45 minutes to the nearby tiny village and beach, nice to see some local fishing-lifestyle.
+Starting from Mango Drift, it’s about 45 minutes to the nearby tiny village and beach, nice to see some local fishing lifestyle.

 It’s about 20 minutes from Likoma Village to the St. Peter Cathedral, from there you can proceed to Ulisa Bay Lodge and the northernmost peninsula of Likoma.